 Photo by Somi Jaiswal on Unsplash

 Big chain grocery stores and supermarkets typically rely on large, corporate farms to supply you with food that travels long distances to reach your dinner table.

-Reduce Food Waste For A More Sustainable Thanksgiving
+4. Reduce Food Waste For A More Sustainable Thanksgiving

 Plan Out Your Feast for Minimal Waste